nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 3. Test case 2: `cpm 0`.<br/>
    Expected Outcome: The `MEMBER_INDEX` is invalid.
 An invalid index message is shown.
 Nothing is copied into the clipboard.

-4. Other incorrect delete commands to try: `cpm`, `cpm1`, `copymember x` (where x is any non-integer or integer bigger than the member list size).
+4. Other incorrect copy commands to try: `cpm`, `cpm1`, `copymember x` (where x is any non-integer or integer bigger than the member list size).

 ### Add member task